Known risks and vulnerabilities

-Issues that can occur when you run Microsoft Dynamics CRM without using Secure Sockets Layer (SSL) (HTTPS) are as follows:
+Here are some issues that can occur when you run Microsoft Dynamics CRM without using Transport Layer Security (TLS) or Secure Sockets Layer (SSL) (HTTPS):

-Microsoft Dynamics CRM user provided data, including Visual chart definitions, can be altered over an unsecured HTTP connection by using "man in the middle" type attacks.
-To mitigate this vulnerability, configure Microsoft Dynamics CRM to only use SSL.
-For more information about how to configure Microsoft Dynamics CRM Server 2013 to use SSL, see Make Microsoft Dynamics CRM client-to-server network communications more secure.
+Microsoft Dynamics CRM user-provided data, including Visual chart definitions, can be altered over an unsecured HTTP connection by using "man in the middle" type attacks.
+To mitigate this vulnerability, configure Microsoft Dynamics CRM to only use TLS/SSL.
+For more information about how to configure Microsoft Dynamics CRM Server to use TLS/SSL, see Make CRM client-to-server network communications more secure.